ansible/workshops/exercises/ansible_f5/1.3-add-pool/README.md

-# Exercise 1: Adding a load balancing pool on F5
+# Exercise 1.3 - Adding a load balancing pool

 ## Table of Contents